-For US based companies there is some good news as the SBA loans requirements change from a minimum down payments of 25% to just 10%.
-The makes finance a favourable option for buyers and therefore it’s driving sales numbers.
+For US-based companies, there is some good news as the SBA loans requirements change from a minimum down payment of 25% to just 10%.
+The makes finance a favorable option for buyers and therefore it’s driving sales numbers.

 Final List Price

 During the year we track many changes to individual list prices and in some cases, we see a 50% drop in price before a business sells.
 As there is no central repository for sold online businesses we will often never know the actual sold value of an FBA business.

 However, if we look at the IBBA’s data from Q3 we can see that only the businesses within the $2MM-$5MM sell at their asking price.
 Whereas with $1MM-$2MM listings, it’s less than 90% of the asking price.